todd-dsm/mac-ops/readme.md

 You need the tools before you can build anything.
 Herein lies automation to configure a full-featured (and highly opinionated) macOS that aims to support **Platform Engineering** (SRE/DevOps) work.
 Read the [full breakdown] if you care.

+In all likelihood, you'll probably want to fork/customize to suit your needs.

 ## Pre-Game

+Update macOS to the latest major or minor (patch) version.

+> *I will test to the latest current patch version, within a short time of release.*

+IF you don't already have ssh keys, create them:

 1. [generate a new SSH key] if necessary
 2. [associate the SSH key] with your GitHub account